 How much good could you do with a $5 bill?
 In the holiday season, when many of us are thinking of charity and the less fortunate, a few dollars may not seem like enough to do much of anything.

 But that small amount was at the heart of an experiment that Reverend Nathan Detering tried with his congregation in Sherborn, reversing the tradition of church offerings to send the money out rather than bring it in.
-The story is part of a WBUR radio series, Kind World, featuring stories of kindness and the profound effect a small act can have.
+The story is part of WBUR’s Kind World.

 REVEREND NATHAN DETERING: I decided that it’d be really a cool thing and a great thing to be able to send people out to do good things in the world.
 We distributed about 150 envelopes, there was $1,500 total, so anywhere between $5 and $20 denominations.
 You could hear the gasps; my son actually said, “Dad, are you giving away our money?”
 And I assured him that no, this is from the discretionary fund that the church gives me.